Survivor: Heroes vs. Villains: Future appearances

 Russell Hantz and Rob Mariano returned to compete once again in Survivor: Redemption Island.
-Hantz would later compete in Australian Survivor: Champions vs. Contenders at an international level.
+Hantz later competed in Australian Survivor: Champions vs. Contenders at an international level.
 Benjamin "Coach" Wade returned to compete in Survivor: South Pacific.
 Rupert Boneham, Candice Woodcock, and Tyson Apostol returned for Survivor: Blood vs. Water.
 Boneham returned with his wife, Laura, who appeared in Heroes vs. Villains as a loved one; Woodcock, now using her husband's surname Cody, returned with her husband John; and Apostol returned with his girlfriend (now wife), Rachel Foulger.
 Cirie Fields, James "J.T."
 Thomas Jr., and Sandra Diaz-Twine returned to compete in the 34th season of the show, Survivor: Game Changers.
 Diaz-Twine and Mariano returned in Survivor: Island of the Idols to serve as mentors, and they both returned the very next season, along with Shallow and Apostol, to compete on Survivor: Winners at War.
-In 2026, Stephenie LaGrossa, Fields, Wade, and Donaldson will compete on Survivor 50: In the Hands of Fans.
+In 2026, LaGrossa (now Lagrossa-Kendrick), Fields, Wade, and Donaldson once again competed on Survivor 50: In the Hands of the Fans.
 Diaz-Twine also competed on Australian Survivor: Blood V Water with her daughter Nina.
 Fields and Shallow represented the USA on Australian Survivor: Australia V The World in 2025, where Shallow won.

 Outside of Survivor, Boneham competed on The Amazing Race 31 with his wife Laura.
 Apostol competed on the first season of The Challenge: USA.
 Stephenie LaGrossa and Cirie Fields competed on the USA Network competition series Snake in the Grass.
 In 2023, LaGrossa and Fields also competed on the first season of Peacock reality TV series The Traitors.
 Later in 2023, Fields competed on Big Brother 25.
 In 2024, Shallow and Diaz-Twine competed on the second season of The Traitors.
 Mariano competed on Deal or No Deal Island.
 In 2025, Shallow competed on the second season of Deal or No Deal Island.
 In 2025, Mariano competed on the third season of the Peacock reality TV series The Traitors.
-Diaz-Twine also competed on 99 to Beat.
-In 2026, Apostol will compete on the third season of House of Villains.
+Diaz-Twine also competed on 99 to Beat and the second season of Extracted.
+In 2026, Apostol competed on the third season of House of Villains.